magfest/ubersystem/tests/README.md

     cd sideboard/plugins/my_plugin
     ```

 3. Run your tests!
-To run all tests and pycodestyle validation from the command line:
+To run all tests and flake8 validation from the command line:
     ```
     tox
     ```

-    1. To run pycodestyle validation only, without running any tests:
+    1. To run flake8 validation only, without running any tests:
         ```
-        tox -e pycodestyle
+        tox -e flake8
         ```

-    2. To run the tests only, without pycodestyle:
+    2. To run the tests only, without flake8:
         ```
         tox -e py34
         ```